Aduhkiss/Hype/README.md

 ## Contributions

 If there is ANYTHING that you feel should be changed, or added, Do it!
 We love it when the community helps out!

+## Thanks

+Huge Thanks to (KevinPriv's Hypixel API Librarys)[https://github.com/KevinPriv/HypixelApi4J] Which is a core asset to Hype!